 Ozone is formed in the atmosphere through chemical reactions between nitrogen oxides (NOx) and volatile organic compounds (VOC).
-Tens of inorganic and hundreds of organic compounds are known to participate in thou-sands of photo-chemical reactions.
+Tens of inorganic compounds and hundreds of organic compounds are known to participate in thousands of photochemical reactions.
 The explicit treatment of all of these compounds and reactions would be prohibitively complex in an Eulerian-based chemical transport model such as LOTOS-EUROS, especially when such a model is used for long-term (multi-annual) calculations in the framework of regulatory purposes.
-Since condensation of atmospheric chemistry is required to reach a level of simplification imposed by computational constraints, methods for minimizing the size of a chemical mechanism have been proposed.
+Because condensation of atmospheric chemistry is required to reach a level of simplification imposed by computational constraints, methods for minimizing the size of a chemical mechanism have been proposed.

-A possible way of condensing the inorganic chemistry within photo-chemical mechanisms is through the lumping of species or the lumping of reactions utilizing specific assumptions, e.g. steady state for some radicals.
-In the lumped structure approach, organic compounds are apportioned to one or more species on the basis of carbon-carbon bond type or on basis of a reactive group (Gery et al. 1989).
+A possible way of condensing the inorganic chemistry within photochemical mechanisms is through the lumping of species or the lumping of reactions utilizing specific assumptions, e.g. steady-state for some radicals.
+In the lumped structure approach, organic compounds are apportioned to one or more species on the basis of carbon-carbon bond type or on basis of a reactive group [21].

-The most widely applied mechanism using the lumped structure approach for representing urban photo-chemistry is the Carbon Bond-IV (CB-IV) mechanism.
-The CB-IV mechanism originally consisted of 81 reactions.
-It is probably the most widely used mechanism due to its good performance in polluted areas and its relative small number of reactions.
+The most widely applied mechanism using the lumped structure approach for representing urban photochemistry is the Carbon Bond-IV (CB4) mechanism.
+The CB4 mechanism originally consisted of 81 reactions.
+It is probably the most widely used mechanism because of its good performance in polluted areas and its relatively small number of reactions.

-The gas phase mechanisms also describe the photo-chemical formation of sulphuric-acid and nitric-acid, which drive the formation of secondary inor-ganic aerosol.
-Below we describe the set-up for the CBM-IV scheme as well as the aerosol chemistry.
+The gas phase mechanisms also describe the photochemical formation of sulphuric-acid and nitric-acid, which drive the formation of secondary inorganic aerosol.
+Below we describe the set-up for the CB4 scheme as well as the aerosol chemistry.